 It may be better to put off making a decision of what to do with the person’s belongings for a while.
 Give yourself some time to start and deal with the process.
 Doing so will help you to have no regrets about giving away or discarding certain items, then later wish you had kept some of them.

 There’s no timeframe in determining when is the right time to start sorting through the possessions – it’s going to be different for everyone and every situation.
-Your great grandma who was 105 will be easier to deal with than your mom who was just 65.
+Your great-grandma who was 105 will be easier to deal with than your mom who was just 65.
 Regardless, try to give yourself at least a few weeks to process the loss before making major decisions about where belongings should go or to whom.

 Using Self Storage.

-If you are unable to sort through the items or throw them away right now, but you need to get them out of your loved one’s home so it can be sold and the estate can be closed; you can move them to a self storage unit as a first step.
+If you are unable to sort through the items or throw them away right now, but you need to get them out of your loved one’s home so they can be sold and the estate can be closed; you can move them to a self storage unit as a first step.
 Talk to our friendly property managers and they will happily help you figure out what size and type of self storage unit you need.
-Choosing self storage as a solution in this case will take the pressure off and allow you time to grieve.
+Choosing self storage as a solution, in this case, will take the pressure off and allow you time to grieve.
 You can wait a few months and then slowly start digging through everything as you have time.

-Death of a loved one is never easy, but it’s something we all have to deal with at some point.
-Choosing self storage as a solution to keeping your loved one’s possessions safe until you are ready to tackle them will bring your stress level down and provide you some much needed time to cope.
+The death of a loved one is never easy, but it’s something we all have to deal with at some point.
+Choosing self storage as a solution to keeping your loved one’s possessions safe until you are ready to tackle them will bring your stress level down and provide you some much-needed time to cope.
 If you have any questions about the storage process and dealing with an estate after death, talk to an estate attorney.
 And, if you are in need of a storage unit for your loved one’s belongings, you can contact us for more information, talk to any of our property managers or reserve or rent a storage unit online today.